chetanshivaji/Gram/README.md

 31. horizontal scrolling feature, Addtion of section health tax, & electricity maintaince tax etc.

 # DONE
+19. Check in registeration from main app, if village and pin exist.
+5. Make language independent add Marathi, make all words in app Marathi, then make change language option.
+1. send videos link to C when added person in inputGram admin app or with pending msg.
+1. make video for C(Emphasize getting ack message), type letter of approval from Grampanchayat,
 18. change access level smartly
 16. forgot password implementation
 15. First transcation no cc bug